mmm111mmm/RockLobster/README.md

  * ~~Plugin: Pretty date~~
  * ~~Plugin: Single post tags~~
  * Ability to easily add a new plugin
-* Log problems especially for problems parsing the date with jchronic, log4j?
+* ~Log problems especially for problems parsing the date with jchronic, log4j?~

 0.9
 * Allow '.', and '..' for the output directory.
 * Upload to mvnrepository
+* Automatically call binary from github hooks
+* Better disqus integration instructions

+1.0
+* Themes
 * Gradle task to run the jar after compilation
+* Allow markdown files to be in sub folders

+1.0.x
+* Turn off looking for git repo updates
 * Specifying leading and ending text for text around paginated number in filename

-1.0
-* Better disqus integration instructions
-* Automatically call binary from github hooks
-* Allow markdown files to be in sub folders

 1.1
 * Compositing so there's a master template file which would contain either posts or paginated content?